 Reaching Mestre, you’ll arrive at the train station.
 From here you can take one of the regular trains to Venezia St Lucia, only a 12 minute journey, to avoid the busy section over the Liberty Bridge to Venice (train tickets not included, approximately 3€ per person).
-Here you’ll have time to stop and lock up your bikes for a few hours, allowing time to visit one of the famous Venetian Palaces and explore the city’s most beautiful and fascinating sights on foot.
+We’d recommend this option, especially if riding with kids.
+In Venice, you’ll have time to stop and lock up your bikes for a few hours, allowing time to visit one of the famous Venetian Palaces and explore the city’s most beautiful and fascinating sights on foot.
 In the afternoon you will jump on the ferry to Lido and then to Pellestrina Island.
 The Lido di Chioggia are long strips of land that divide the lagoon from the Adriatic Sea and goes from Venice to Choggia, broken only by a few channels.
 Large sea defenses run the total length of the island with characteristic embankments called “Murazzi” which you will be cycling along, offering unique views of the sea and the lagoon of Venice.

 One more ferry will take you to Chioggia.
 Situated on a small island at the southern entrance to the Lagoon of Venice, Chioggia is a miniature version of Venice, with characteristic narrow streets known as calli.
 Chioggia has several medieval churches, which were renovated during the 16th and 17th centuries, a period of great prosperity in the area.

 This trip covers various terrains, as it extends from Lake Garda to the low lands of Venice.